-Theresa Welles, PhD, is a Licensed Psychologist who specializes in treating Trauma and Stressor-Related Disorders, obsessive compulsive disorder and other anxiety disorders such as specific phobias, panic disorders, generalized anxiety disorder, separation anxiety, health anxiety, and related mood disorders.
+Theresa Welles, PhD, is a Licensed Psychologist and Clinical Director of Anxiety Specialists of Atlanta.
+She specializes in treating Trauma and Stressor-Related Disorders, obsessive compulsive disorder and other anxiety disorders such as specific phobias, panic disorders, generalized anxiety disorder, separation anxiety, health anxiety, and related mood disorders.
 Dr. Welles uses evidence-based treatments including Cognitive Behavioral Therapy (CBT), exposure therapies (E/RP, PE), and Mindfulness and Emotional Regulation strategies for anxiety and other stress-related issues that interfere with a person’s relationships, work or school, and life satisfaction.

 Dr. Welles has over 20 years of professional experience in a variety of settings, ranging from school systems and universities, to medical facilities and private practice, making her uniquely qualified to work with children, adolescents and adults.
 Dr. Welles tailors treatment to each individual client, providing a nurturing environment to try out new ways of thinking, feeling, and being.
 She helps clients overcome fear, strengthen reasoning and problem-solving skills, and increase independence and self-confidence.